 For example, the Belgian Comic Strip Center has already used Google Open Gallery to create an exhibit around its Art Nouveau building — the Waucquez Warehouse — using drawings, photos, and more.
 And the Fort Collins Museum of Discovery has been comparing archive photos with imagery from Street View.

-Coinciding with this launch, Google is also officially opening the [email protected] Cultural Institute, which is basically a physical space within the Google Paris office where the company tests technology such as 3D scanners, million-pixel cameras, and more.
+Coinciding with this launch, Google is also officially opening the Lab@the Cultural Institute, which is basically a physical space within the Google Paris office where the company tests technology such as 3D scanners, million-pixel cameras, and more.
 It works with museums to test these technologies out in the real world and garner feedback.

 Meanwhile, to apply to use the Google Open Gallery you will need to request an invite for now.